UniLogin/UniLogin/docs/source/tutorial.rst

   You might want to check database configuration in file `knexfile.js <https://github.com/UniversalLogin/UniversalLoginSDK/blob/master/universal-login-example/src/relayer/knexfile.js>`_ and make sure your database is configured correctly.

 Installation
-  To use development environment, you need to install ``@universal-login/ops`` as dev dependency to your project.
+  To use the development environment, you need to install ``@universal-login/ops`` as dev dependency to your project.

   With npm: